Arkady Severny

-Arkady Dmitriyevich Severny (né Zvyodzin; 12 March 1939 – 12 April 1980) was a Soviet Russian folk singer.
+Arkady Dmitriyevich Severny (né Zvezdin; 12 March 1939 – 12 April 1980) was a Soviet Russian folk singer.
 He was very popular in the Soviet Union in the 1970s, primarily because of his criminal songs.
 He sang more than 1,000 songs based on criminal folklore and literature.
 Severny worked with well-known Russian jazz and restaurant musicians.
 He recorded more than 80 albums, both solo and orchestral.

 Early life

-Arkady Dmitriyevich Zvyozdin was born in the town of Ivanovo, near Moscow.
+Arkady Dmitriyevich Zvezdin was born in the town of Ivanovo, near Moscow.
 Contrary to popular belief, in his childhood years he was neither a hooligan nor a poor pupil.
 He belonged to the so-called "golden youth", with his father occupying a senior position on the Ivanovo railroad.
 The young Arkady did well at school, and loved to play the seven-string guitar.
 Owing to a near-eidetic memory, he could perform a large number of songs.
 His older sister once gave him a thick copybook filled with song lyrics, including numerous prison songs; he quickly learned this peculiar repertoire and eagerly sang such songs in polite company.

 After graduating from school in 1957, Severny left for Leningrad, where he enrolled in the S.M.
 Kirov Forestry Academy, and participated in amateur musical and theatrical productions, including student ensembles that wrote and performed their own songs written in English in the style of Louis Armstrong.
 Having become completely engrossed in student amateur art, he did not study very diligently and after each term was on the verge of being expelled.
 Finally, he had to discontinue his studies for a while and took an academic leave of absence.